-Currently, Elise works as Associate Professor at the Economic and Social History Department at Utrecht University, the Netherlands.
-Moreover, in June 2017, she was appointed special professor in the Comparative History of Gender, Work and Households at Radboud University Nijmegen.
+Currently, Elise works as Full Professor at the Economic and Social History Department at Utrecht University, the Netherlands.
+Moreover, from June 2017 to June 2020 she was special professor in the Comparative History of Gender, Work and Households at Radboud University Nijmegen.
 This special chair was enabled by the Unger van Brero fund.

 Among other things, she is member of the Advisory Board of the European Social Science History Conference, Editorial Board member of Social Science History, the International Review of Social History, and the Scandinavian Economic History Review.
 She is also an Honorary Research Fellow at the International Institute of Social History (IISH) and member of the Steering Committee of the Clio-infra project.

 Elise van Nederveen Meerkerk currently leads the NWO Vidi-project Industriousness in an imperial economy.
 Women’s and Children’s work in the Netherlands and the Netherlands Indies 1815-1940 at Wageningen University, the Netherlands.
 This project aims to analyze the connections between the histories of women’s and children’s work in both parts of the Dutch Empire, and unravel mutual influences between metropolis and colony.